Arizona State Board of Pharmacy

 Regulation of pharmacists traces to Arizona territorial laws.
 See Twenty-second Legislative Assembly, Chapter 74, approved March 19, 1903.

 Laws 1913, Third Special Session, Chapter 72 established the Board of Pharmacy consisting of seven registered pharmacists, appointed by the Governor to four-year terms.
-The measure outlined Board powers, duties and limitations.
-It prescribed regulations for the practice of pharmacy; the sale of poisons; the quality and strength of all pharmaceutical preparations and medicines; inspections of pharmacies, dispensaries, stores or places which compounded or sold drugs, medicines and poisons; and established application requirements, license renewal requirements and fees.
+The measure outlined Board powers, duties, and limitations.
+It prescribed regulations for the practice of pharmacy; the sale of poisons; the quality and strength of all pharmaceutical preparations and medicines; inspections of pharmacies, dispensaries, stores, or places which compounded or sold drugs, medicines, and poisons; and established application requirements, license renewal requirements, and fees.
 See Revised Statutes of Arizona, 1913 Civil Code, Sections 4793 et seq.

-Laws 1935, Chapter 25 revised Board duties, powers and authority; prescribed licensing requirements including minimum age, educational qualifications and experience; established regulations for manufacture, production, sale and distribution of drugs, medicinal chemicals poisons and patent medicines in the state; prescribed licensing requirements for pharmacies, dispensaries, drug stores, retail stores; and established penalties for violations of the statutes.
+Laws 1935, Chapter 25 revised Board duties, powers, and authority; prescribed licensing requirements including minimum age, educational qualifications, and experience; established regulations for manufacture, production, sale, and distribution of drugs, medicinal chemicals poisons, and patent medicines in the state; prescribed licensing requirements for pharmacies, dispensaries, drug stores, retail stores; and established penalties for violations of the statutes.

 Board statutes were rewritten again by Laws 1951, Chapter 73.

-Laws 1970, Chapter 156 changed the name of the State Board of Pharmacy to the Arizona State Board of Pharmacy and provided for transfer of membership, property and funds from the old Board to the new Board.
+Laws 1970, Chapter 156 changed the name of the State Board of Pharmacy to the Arizona State Board of Pharmacy and provided for transfer of membership, property, and funds from the old Board to the new Board.
 Board members in place at the time were retained until their term expired.

 Laws 1981, Chapter 106 established mandatory continuing education requirements for pharmacists as a condition for renewing a certificate of registration, effective January 1, 1982.
-The Board was authorized to adopt administrative rules to establish the form, content and number of hours of education required.
+The Board was authorized to adopt administrative rules to establish the form, content, and number of hours of education required.

 Laws 1989, Chapter 126 authorized the Board to establish a program for treatment and rehabilitation of pharmacists and pharmacist interns who are impaired by alcohol or drug abuse.
 The measure allowed a portion of license renewal fees to be used to operate the program.

 Laws 2003, Chapter 78 established licensure requirements and fees for pharmacy technicians and pharmacy technician trainees.
 The measure was introduced as a result of the recommendation to license pharmacy technicians made by the Senate Health and House of Representatives Health Committee of Reference, made in November 2002.
-The bill also modified other licensing requirements, fees and Board procedures.
+The bill also modified other licensing requirements, fees, and Board procedures.

-Laws 2005, Chapter 290 added a new article to Board statutes, establishing regulations for full service wholesale permittees, including tracking requirements and restrictions.
+Laws 2005, Chapter 290 added a new article to Board statutes, establishing regulations for full-service wholesale permittees, including tracking requirements and restrictions.

-Laws 2007, Chapter 207 authorized the Board to cooperate with the state, counties, cities and towns in the event of a Governor-declared state of emergency resulting from a natural disaster or terrorist attack.
-The measure requires the Board to ensure the provision of drugs, devices and professional services to the public as well as individuals temporarily relocated to the state.
+Laws 2007, Chapter 207 authorized the Board to cooperate with the state, counties, cities, and towns in the event of a Governor-declared state of emergency resulting from a natural disaster or terrorist attack.
+The measure requires the Board to ensure the provision of drugs, devices, and professional services to the public as well as individuals temporarily relocated to the state.

-Laws 2019, Chapter 195 allowed the Board to authorize its executive director to issue licenses, certifications, registrations, preceptorships, reinstatements and waivers to eligible applicants who meet the requirements identified in statute.
+Laws 2019, Chapter 195 allowed the Board to authorize its executive director to issue licenses, certifications, registrations, preceptorships, reinstatement, and waivers to eligible applicants who meet the requirements identified in statute.
 In addition, the Board may issue temporary licenses of 30 days to qualified applicants who meet statutory requirements and may adopt rules to carry out the new provisions.
 A second enactment requires the Board to regulate the unauthorized practice of the profession by investigating complaints and referring verified complaints to the county attorney or attorney general for prosecution.
 See Laws 2019, Chapter 227.

 Sources

-- Arizona Revised Statutes A.R.S. §§32-1901 through 32-1997
+- Arizona Revised Statutes §§32-1901 through 32-1997

-- Arizona Revised Statutes A.R.S. §§36-2601 through 36-2610
+- Arizona Revised Statutes §§36-2601 through 36-2610

 - (Controlled Substances Prescription Monitoring Program)